April 1, 2025

 Canva offers a free slow motion video editor that works on web, desktop, and mobile apps so editing is seamless across devices.

 Once you upload a video, you can adjust the speed to 0.25x the normal speed using a slider or enter a custom speed.
-Crop the footage to get the aspect ratio you want, add text, captains, sound effects, stickers, and animations to spruce up your content.
+Crop the footage to get the aspect ratio you want, add text, captions, sound effects, stickers, and animations to spruce up your slow motion content.

 With Canva, you can download slow motion videos straight to your device or to Instagram, TikTok, Facebook, LinkedIn, and other platforms.